 The Greeks pride themselves on having taken very seriously for 3000 years the duties of being a good host.
 Those not interested in honoring this by being good guests are encouraged to find alternative plans for the summer.

 This is a credit-bearing academic course.
-Those interested in three weeks of Greek beaches, punctuated only by gift shopping and evenings in the cafe, are likewise advised that this study tour is not for them.
+Those interested in three weeks of Greek beaches, punctuated only by gift shopping and evenings in the cafes, are likewise advised that this study tour is not for them.

 This having been said, a study tour is not simply an off-campus course.
 Not only do we get to see sites, structures, and landscapes that directly relate to our readings, like the palace at which Agamemnon unsuspiciously walked on the blood-red carpet into the waiting, vengeful arms of his wife Clytemnestra and like the prison cell in which Socrates drank the hemlock, but we learn that our image of Greece must extend beyond silent, weather-worn limestone foundations and pages in literally inanimate books.
 Greece has lived and died many times, and now can be caught very much alive.